 - USDA 100% Home Loan Financing does not require a down payment

-- The program does require monthly mortgage insurance, but the monthly amount is nearly half the amount of comparable FHA home loan.
+- The program does require monthly mortgage insurance, but the monthly amount is nearly half the amount of a comparable FHA home loan.

 - There is no special first-time buyer class needed to apply for a GA USDA loan.
 Contact us below and have your USDA loan application complete in no time!